Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Numerical Experiments

 \subsection{Data}

-We consider 1000 instances with $m=8$ demand locations and $n=20$ possible facility locations.
+We consider 250 instances with $m=20$ and $n=40$.
 Facility capacity $s_i$ is set at 15 for each $i$.
 Other parameters are independently drawn from a discrete uniform distribution.
 Construction costs $\bm{f} \in \mathbb{R}^n$ are drawn between 4 and 22.
 Entries of transportation cost matrix $\bm{C} \in \mathbb{R}^{n\times m}$ are drawn between $2$ and $12$.